proxmox/proxmox-backup/docs/tape-backup.rst

-In combination with suited prune settings and tape backup schedules, this achieves long-term storage of some backups, while keeping the current backups on smaller media sets that get expired every 4 weeks.
+In combination with suited prune settings and tape backup schedules, this achieves long-term storage of some backups, while keeping the current backups on smaller media sets that get expired every three plus the current week (~ 4 weeks).